Hugo Van Vuuren

-Hugo Van Vuuren (born 1984) is a South African entrepreneur and investor.
+Hugo Van Vuuren (born 1984) is a South African American entrepreneur and investor.
 An expert-in-residence at the Harvard School of Engineering and Applied Sciences, he is the co-founder of Work-Bench, an early stage enterprise technology venture fund.

 Early life and education

 Van Vuuren was born in Pretoria, South Africa.
 In 2003, Van Vuuren began undergraduate studies at Harvard, and graduated with a BA in economics in 2007.
 He earned a master's degree in design studies from the Harvard Graduate School of Design in 2012.

 While pursuing his postgraduate degree, Van Vuuren was awarded fellowships by the MIT Media Lab, TED and Pop Tech.
 He was a graduate student fellow at the Berkman Center for Internet & Society at Harvard University from September 2010 through May 2012, and a scholar at the Aspen Institute in 2011.

 Career

 Harvard Entrepreneurship

 At Harvard, Van Vuuren worked closely on art and science experiments and startup projects with professor David Edwards, whom he had first encountered in 2007 as student in Edwards' "Idea Translation" class.
 In 2008, along with several others in the class, Van Vuuren co-developed off-grid microbial fuel cells for use in sub-Saharan Africa.
 The research and project was funded by private investors, the Harvard Institute for Global Health, MIT IDEAS Global Challenge, as well as a $200,000 Lighting Africa grant from the World Bank and a Bill & Melinda Gates Foundation Challenges Grant.